ibm-cloud-docs/track-spend-with-cloudability/configure.md

 See [setting up the {{site.data.keyword.IBM_notm}} Cloudability Enablement DA](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-planning) for information about these parameters and how to create them.

-Use this guide as a configuration reference to customize your DA deployment.

 ## Supported regions
 {: #regions}

 The DA supports deployment to any of the available [{{site.data.keyword.keymanagementserviceshort}} regions](/docs/key-protect?topic=key-protect-regions).
 Your {{site.data.keyword.keymanagementserviceshort}} instance and {{site.data.keyword.cos_short}} bucket are created in the same region.
 The default region is `us-south`.

-It is recommended to use one of the three [{{site.data.keyword.keymanagementserviceshort}} failover regions](/docs/key-protect?topic=key-protect-ha-dr#availability) (us-south, jp-tok, and eu-de) to avoid any service disruptions.
+IBM Cloud recommends using one of the three [{{site.data.keyword.keymanagementserviceshort}} failover regions](/docs/key-protect?topic=key-protect-ha-dr#availability) (us-south, jp-tok, and eu-de) to avoid any service disruptions.
 {: recommend }